 For complete details on HSAs you may wish to visit the U.S. Treasury at http://www.treasury.gov/resource-center/faqs/Taxes/Pages/Health-Savings-Accounts.aspx

 - What is your HDHP deductible amount?

 - Your HDHP deductible amount is the amount you pay toward your own medical expenses, in a given year, before your insurance begins to cover any expenses.
-In 2012, for a HDHP, the minimum deductible amount is $1,200 for self-only coverage and $2,400 for family coverage.
-This is unchanged from 2011.
+In 2014, for a HDHP, the minimum deductible amount is $1,250 for self-only coverage and $2,500 for family coverage.

 - What is your type of HDHP coverage?

 - Choose the insurance coverage type for your HDHP.
 Your choices are "Family" or "Single".